 As capacity can sometimes change over time, it should be assessed at the time that consent is required.

-This will usually be done by an appropriately trained and experienced health professional who is either recommending the treatment or investigation, or is involved in carrying it out.
+This will usually be done by an appropriately trained and experienced health professional who is either:

 If the health professional feels you have the capacity to give your consent, your decision will be accepted and your wishes will continue to be respected, even if you lose capacity at a later stage.

-If the health professional feels you don't currently have the capacity to give consent, and you have not made an advance decision or formally appointed anyone to make decisions for you, they will need to carefully consider what is in your best interests before making a decision.
+If the health professional feels you don't currently have the capacity to give consent, and you haven't made an advance decision or formally appointed anyone to make decisions for you, they'll need to carefully consider what's in your best interests before making a decision.

 Respecting personal beliefs

-If someone makes a decision about treatment that other people would consider to be irrational, it does not necessarily mean they have a lack of capacity, as long as they understand the reality of their situation.
+If someone makes a decision about treatment that other people would consider to be irrational, it doesn't necessarily mean they have a lack of capacity, as long as they understand the reality of their situation.

-For example, a person who refuses to have a blood transfusion because it is against their religious beliefs would not be thought to lack capacity.
+For example, a person who refuses to have a blood transfusion because it's against their religious beliefs wouldn't be thought to lack capacity.
 They still understand the reality of their situation and the consequences of their actions.

-However, someone with anorexia who is severely malnourished and rejects treatment because they refuse to accept there is anything wrong with them would be considered incapable.
-This is because they are regarded as not fully understanding the reality of their situation.
+However, someone with anorexia who is severely malnourished and rejects treatment because they refuse to accept there's anything wrong with them would be considered incapable.
+This is because they're regarded as not fully understanding the reality of their situation, or their consequences.

 If an adult lacks the capacity to give consent, a decision on whether to go ahead with the treatment will need to be made by the health professionals treating them.
-In order to make a decision, the person's "best interests" must be considered.
+To make a decision, the person's "best interests" must be considered.

 There are many important elements involved in trying to determine what a person's best interests are, including:

-- considering whether it is safe to wait until the person can give consent, if it is likely they could regain capacity at a later stage
+- considering whether it's safe to wait until the person can give consent, if it's likely they could regain capacity at a later stage

 - involving the person in the decision as much as possible